 - Testing is done at the end of each phase which means an earlier encounter with the bugs and mitigating them.
 At last, you get a high-quality app with the agile process.

 - The application goes into the hands of the users much earlier, even before the launch.
 This is helpful to determine their response towards the app and therefore, reduces the chances of building an app nobody wants to try even.

 - The short application development cycles increase the flexibility of the process.
 You can easily add, remove or update any feature at any point of the development cycle or even when the app is already in the market.

-Limitations of Agile Strategy
+Drawbacks of Working with Agile Strategy

 - As Agile strategy focuses on active team involvement and face-to-face interactions, it is necessary that the whole team is committed to the project (and better in the same physical space).
-Otherwise, the project will take longer time than estimated.
+Otherwise, the project will take longer than estimated.

 - This technique prefers working software over a detailed-documentation.
 This is good to some extent, however, the agile app developers have to maintain the right balance between code and documentation.

-- Since the Agile methodology is associated with frequent reprioritization, the product might not get delivered within the pre-decided time frame, unless the mobile app development companies you are working with have strong experience with the methodology.
+- Since the Agile methodology is associated with frequent reprioritization, the product might not get delivered within the pre-decided time frame, unless the right mobile app development companies you are working with have strong experience with the methodology.

 strategies your digital product..